aricooperdavis/grav-plugin-ip-blacklist/README.md

 __Q: Help, I was testing the filters and have blacklisted my own IP!__

 A: You silly goose!
-You'll have to remove your IP from the `local` table in the `/user/data/ip-blacklist/blacklists.sqlite` database file.
+You'll have to remove your IP from the `local` table in the `/user/data/ip-blacklist/blacklists.sqlite` database file, because you will be locked out of the Admin plugin.
 Your IP is only blacklisted from your site, not your server, so you'll be able to log-in and make this change using ssh, SFTP, or cPanel.

 If you aren't comfortable with manipulating the database then you can just delete the whole file and it'll be re-created (empty!) when needed.